By Bob Bennett—What Did the Judge Really Say in the Acosta Decision? - www.independentsentinel.com

 It’s not quite what we’ve read in other media.
 First, it is of course objectionable that a court would involve itself in what is so obviously the White House’s decision.
 It also seems notably odd that the Judge was a Trump appointee.

 Surprisingly, The NY Times sheds the most light on Judge Timothy Kelly’s decision in CNN’s lawsuit to restore reporter-propagandist-provacateur Jim Acosta’s press pass.
+Apparently, the Times was the only media source willing to pay the court for a transcript, as there is no online transcript.

 Judge Kelly’s decision is not as crazy as it first appeared, in less complete coverage of the decision.
 For example, the judge said:

 “‘I want to emphasize the very limited nature of this ruling,’ he said, saying that it was not meant to enshrine journalists’ right to access.
 ‘I have not determined that the First Amendment was violated here.’”
-It’s also a temporary decision, with a hearing on the merits to come later.
+It’s also a temporary decision, with a hearing on the merits to come in 14 days.
 Apparently, a future decision on the merits may well be a total smackdown of CNN:

 “During the hearing, Judge Kelly appeared to agree with the argument put forth by the administration’s lawyers that the First Amendment did not guarantee a right to enter the White House campus.